SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 ## getsenv

-> [!NOTE]
-> This is an implementation detail; as a regular scripter, you may ignore this!
->
-> To implement this function, you should be finding the script's Lua state and returning its L->gt table; any other approach will result in our tests failing.
->
-> The reason it should be implemented this way is because game devs can set their `script` global to `nil` and break other approaches.

-Gives you the globals table of a running module/script (meaning all variables not defined as local in the script).
-This should work with `LocalScript`, `ModuleScript`, and `Script` instances that have RunContext set to Client.
+Returns the L->gt table of the script's Lua state.
+This function should allow getting the environment even if game devs set the `script` global to `nil`.

 ```luau
 function getsenv(script: Script | LocalScript | ModuleScript): { [any]: any }